 Do you have stories of design gone bad or tips for nudging people that you’d like to share?
 Hop in the comments and let us know.

-And if you want to learn more about setting your users up for success, make sure you check out our “9 Step Action Plan” to learn how to optimize your site and sales funnel like a pro.
+And if you want to learn more about setting your users up for success, make sure you check out our "no-nonsense guide to increase conversion rate" to learn how to optimize your site and sales funnel like a pro.